qtrest/qtrest/README.md

 - preProcessItem(); //Pre proccess each new list item for manage field list
 ```

-For example we make Coupons model from our example app (api/models/couponmodel.h):
+For example we create Coupons model from our example app (api/models/couponmodel.h):
 ``` C++
 #ifndef COUPONMODEL_H
 #define COUPONMODEL_H